canonical/ubuntu-cloud-docs/docs/oracle/oracle-how-to/upgrade-from-focal-to-jammy.rst

 For systems that cannot be easily created or destroyed and require manual configuration, running `do-release-upgrade <https://manpages.ubuntu.com/manpages/jammy/en/man8/do-release-upgrade.8.html>`_ is a good option.
 However this option requires some :ref:`manual intervention <manual intervention oracle>` as explained below.

+For the next upgrade step, see :ref:`Upgrade from Ubuntu 22.04 LTS to 24.04 LTS <upgrade-from-jammy-to-noble>`.

 .. warning:: Avoid apt lock conflicts

    Oracle images run ``oracle-cloud-agent`` services that may conflict with the ``do-release-upgrade`` process.
 To avoid problems, disable the ``oracle-cloud-agent`` and ``unified-monitoring-agent`` services::